Can You Identify These 10 Montana Trout Species?

 Then, you’ll need a fishing license, a place to stay, and some gear.
 Here you go.

-When heading to the Bitterroot River to do some fly fishing, you’ll want to have the right equipment.
+When heading to Montana for some fly fishing, you’ll want the right gear.

 More Bitterroot Valley Fishing Articles